 - Framework modules: These are core modules of the framework like caching, emailing, theming, security, serialization, validation, EF Core integration, MongoDB integration... etc. They do not have application/business functionalities but makes your daily development easier by providing common infrastructure, integration and abstractions.

 - Application modules: These modules implement specific application/business functionalities like blogging, document management, identity management, tenant management... etc. They generally have their own entities, services, APIs and UI components.

 Open Source Application Modules

-There are some free and open source application modules developed and maintained by the ABP community:
+There are some free and open source application modules developed and maintained as a part of the ABP Framework.

 - Account: Provides UI for the account management and allows user to login/register to the application.

 - Audit Logging: Persists audit logs to a database.

 - Background Jobs: Persist background jobs when using the default background job manager.

-- Docs: Used to create technical documentation pages.
+- Docs: Used to create technical documentation website.
 ABP's own documentation already using this module.

-- Identity: Manages roles, users and their permissions, based on the Microsoft Identity library.
+- Identity: Manages organization units, roles, users and their permissions, based on the Microsoft Identity library.